Dr. Cyndi Gilbert ND

 I love what I do.
 Although it took me a little while to figure out what I wanted to be when I grew up, being a naturopathic doctor in private practice, with a side of teaching and writing, is absolutely perfect.
-I have a general family practice with a special interest mental health, trauma, sexual health, and reproductive health.
+I have a clinical focus in mental health, trauma, addiction, sexual/reproductive health, and LBGT2SQ health.
+As an ND concerned with accessibility, my practice is inclusive of diverse peoples, genders, sexualities, and families.
 I am committed to providing personalized, integrated healthcare for the long-term wellness of my patients.
-As an ND concerned with accessibility, my practice is inclusive of diverse forms of gender, sexuality, and families.

 - I listen to your health story and help to facilitate and support you in reaching your health goals, whatever they are.